 - Cooked ham: If you have leftover ham, go ahead and use it here.
 Or just buy an 8-ounce ham steak, which is what I did for the pictured casserole.
 Instead of ham, feel free to use cooked sausage or bacon.

-- Cheese: I use white cheddar, but you could also use regular cheddar, smoked gouda, gruyere, pepper jack, or a mix.
+- Cheese: I use white cheddar, just like I do in butternut squash mac and cheese.
+You could also use regular cheddar, smoked gouda, gruyere, pepper jack, or a mix.
 Potatoes aren’t picky.

 - Smoked paprika + ground mustard: This is a common flavor combo in many brunch and ham recipes, such as ham and cheese breakfast strata and deviled eggs.
 (And even beer cheese dip!)
 Don’t worry, this dish does not taste like mustard.